Microsoft/azure-docs.pt-pt/articles/iot-hub/iot-hub-troubleshoot-error-404001-devicenotfound.md

 ## <a name="solution"></a>Solução

-Registe o ID do dispositivo que usou e tente novamente.
+Registe a identificação do dispositivo que usou e tente novamente.